Hidde-Heijnen/mlmi-vault/010 - Classes/MLMI1/Inference.md

 1. The solution is a probability distribution over all possible settings of unknown variables, given observed data.
 2. Use the sum and product rules to compute the solution.

+- **Forward model:** Moves from unknown variables to the observed variables
+	- We do this by first sampling a value for the unknown parameter from the prior distribution, then generating data from the likelihood based on that parameter.
+- **Inverse modelling (inference)**: moves from the observed variables to the unknown

 **Sum rule**: $p(y) = \int p(y, z) \, dz$  or $P(y) = \sum_{z} P(y,z)$
 **Product rule**: $p(y, z) = p(z)p(y|z) = p(y)p(z|y)$
 **Bayes' rule**: $p(y|z) = \frac{p(y)p(z|y)}{p(z)}$